RPI-WCL/pilots/README.md

 * Language only supports error signatures that are a constant, or a linear function.
 Examples are:
   - S: e = 100, <constraints>
   - S(K): e = 2*t + K, <constraints>
-  - The presence of (K) is currently being used to differentiate these two cases.
+  - The presence of '(K)' is currently being used to differentiate these two cases.

 7. Future Work